-HED 505 Vocation and Formation in Higher Education (3) This course examines the concepts of vocation, work, and faith commitment particularly as they take shape within the context of higher education.
+HED 505 The Higher Education Professional (3) This course examines the concepts of vocation, work, and faith commitment particularly as they take shape within the context of higher education.
 We will discuss biblical and theological perspectives on vocation and work in an effort to assess their merit and relevance for professional and personal life.
 In addition, we will consider the issue of leadership and its relationship to personal and professional development.